LifeEnthusiast03/Rag_App/README.md

 - Verify backend upload endpoint is working
 - Check file size limits on backend
 - Look for errors in browser console

+**Delete Chat Not Working**
+- Ensure backend has DELETE endpoint configured
+- Check if confirmation dialog is appearing
+- Verify token authorization in DELETE request
+- Check browser console for error messages
+- Confirm chat is removed from database on backend

 **UI Issues / Styling Problems**
 - Clear browser cache